 Solar PV is the most popular renewable energy source installed on the planet right now, with Germany having the most solar PV per capita in 2018, followed closely by Australia.
 It’s exciting to see that 100GW of Solar PV was installed around the world in 2018, with China leading as the world’s number one PV market.

 In America, many states offer tax incentives to upgrade to renewable energy sources, similarly in Ireland with SEAI schemes such as the Better Energy Communities Scheme which offers commercial companies a grant of up to 30%.
 Regardless of the financial incentives offered by government, additional benefits of energy conservation include reduced maintenance labour and material costs, avoided purchases of carbon offsets, reduced environmental penalties and improved building value.
 Retrofit projects can have a large upfront cost, but the pay back time can be short, with continual return on investment for the commercial organisation.
-For more reasons why commercial energy upgrades are a worthy investment read our blog.

 Samantha Fahy, sustainability director of Dublin City University (DCU) followed with a discussion on the university’s strategic plan for sustainability 2017-2022, which included hopes for a carbon neutral campus, integration of sustainability principles, literacy and awareness into student curriculum, and stakeholder engagement.
 DCU currently rank number 12 in the world as a green university, and has been awarded green campus accreditation by An Taisce.
 To gain these accolades the university has upgraded insulation in all buildings, upgraded boilers, switched to LED lights, upskilled employees on creating a sustainable environment, created a DCU energy policy and was certified with ISO 50001: Energy Management Standard.

 Samantha was very optimistic about reaching the targets set out in the Climate Action Plan 2019, and believes our carbon emission output should be targeted at zero.
-If you would like to know more about Ireland’s Climate Action Plan 2019, please check out our recent post on the KORE blog.